RedisLabs/redislabs-docs/content/rs/databases/configure/oss-cluster-api.md

 - Use the admin console to remove the checkmark from the database configuration settings.

-- Use the appropriate utility to deactivate sthe appropriate setting.
+- Use the appropriate utility to deactivate the OSS cluster setting.

     For standard databases, including Replica Of (Active-Passive), use `rladmin`: